UEFA Euro 2024 bids: Germany

-Until the end of September, applications for team base camp locations will be accepted by the DFB.
+Until the end of September, applications for team base camp locations were accepted by the DFB.
 Each of the 24 teams requires a base camp before and during the tournament for accommodation and training facilities.
 A team base camp consists of a hotel or accommodation facility with appropriate comfort, privacy, and safety standards as well as a nearby, first-class training facility.
 Good infrastructure is required around the base camp, including a nearby airport.
 A base camp is also needed for the UEFA referees for the tournament.

 On 25 August 2017, the DFB announced that the logo of the German application would be determined by a design contest on the "jovoto" platform.
 There, creative members submitted potential designs.
 A total of 2,076 designs were submitted by 990 participants from 82 countries.
 The community on the platform then selected 20 potential logos in a voting phase, with the DFB choosing 5 additional logos.
 The 25 proposals were evaluated by a jury consisting of DFB executives and experts from the design and communications industry, as well as representatives from the sports world, with the top 5 submissions being announced on 15 September 2017.
 An online vote on "fussball.de" took place from 15 to 22 September 2017 between the five remaining logos to determine the winning design which would be used for the German bid.
-The winning logo will be used on the "bid book" which the DFB will submit to UEFA, along with all communicative actions relating to the DFB bid.
+The winning logo was used on the "bid book" which the DFB submitted to UEFA, along with all communicative actions relating to the DFB bid.
 The winning logo was presented by the DFB on 7 October 2017, with 44% of the votes in favour of the draft by Serbian graphic designer Igor Petrović.
-The logo, which features two hearts and a "24" in the German national colors of black, red, and gold.
+The logo features two hearts and a "24" in the Germany national colours of black, red, and gold.

 On 14 November 2017, the DFB announced the official motto of the German bid: "United by Football – Vereint im Herzen Europas" (United by Football – United in the Heart of Europe).
-In order to show their support for the German bid, the German national team players wore badges on their kits with the German bid logo during the international friendly match against France in Cologne on the same day.
-The slogan, along with the bid logo, will be used in all communicative measures by the DFB in connection with bid.
+In order to show their support for the Germany bid, the Germany national team players wore badges on their kits with the German bid logo during the international friendly match against France in Cologne on the same day.
+The slogan, along with the bid logo, was used in all communicative measures by the DFB in connection with the bid.
 The official bid website "united-by-football.de" was also unveiled on 14 November.

 On 24 April 2018, the DFB officially submitted their bid book to UEFA.